JR Hudgins on Leather Goods and Everyday Carry

 "The veg-tan patinas and ages as beautifully as well-worn raw denim," he says.
 "And the Chromexcel’s color immediately invokes a high quality on touch, color, and look."

-Small Leather Goods for EDC, Made by Hand
+Small Leather Goods for EDC

 "Most smalls are made entirely by hand," JR explains.
 "No machines, just two hands.
 Whereas larger products (sans belts), such as bags, are made in larger batches with a few sets of hands and a sewing machine."